 “The Serbs stood by him all along!”
 Says the slogan in English beneath the giant image of Donald Trump staring out passersby.
 Many in this Serb-dominated city in Kosovo would agree.
 Serbs were generally delighted with Trump’s election victory, if only because he defeated the wife of their 1990s nemesis Bill Clinton, who led the Nato bombing campaigns against Serb forces in Bosnia and Kosovo.
 In Serbian Politics, Current Problems Hail From the Past - Stratfor Worldview.
 Bosna vře.
 Hrozí jí rozpad?
 Srbové chtějí odtrhnutí, Chorvati zas vlastní entitu.

 Od konce nejbrutálnějšího konfliktu na evropské půdě od druhé světové války sice uběhly víc než dvě dekády, přesto současné události v Bosně až příliš věrně připomínají návrat do 90. let.
 Framework agreement ohrid 130801 en.
 Text Of Leaked Copy Of Serbia-Kosovo Recognition Deal.
 The following is the text of a leaked copy of the breakthrough agreement initialed between Serbian and Kosovo leaders in Brussels on April 19, potentially clearing a major hurdle in Serbian aspirations to join the European Union and otherwise more fully integrate with European institutions.
 1.

 There will be an Association/Community of Serb majority municipalities in Kosovo.
 Membership will be open to any other municipality provided the members are in agreement.
-2. The Less you know: «Foreign Affairs» stakes somebody else’s claim to the Balkans.
+2. The Community/Association will be created by statute.
+The Less you know: «Foreign Affairs» stakes somebody else’s claim to the Balkans.
 Nobody knows what to expect in international policy from the incoming Trump administration (there!